kubevela/kubevela.github.io/docs/end-user/rollout.md

 express-server-v1   application.core.oam.dev/rollout-trait-test   1          2d22h
 ```

-Check the status of RolloutTraits.
+Check the status of Rollout Trait.
 The rollout is succeed if `ROLLING-STATE` is rolloutSucceed, and all replicas are ready if `BATCH-STATE` is batchReady. `TARGET`, `UPGRADED` and `READY` indicates target size of replicas is 5, updated number of replicas is 5 and all 5 replicas are ready.
 ```shell
 $ kubectl get rollout express-server
 NAME             TARGET   UPGRADED   READY   BATCH-STATE   ROLLING-STATE    AGE